Creating real barcodes for Adobe InDesign

 Other ways to insert a barcode into your layout

-You can, of course, also export the barcode to an EPS, PDF or TIFF file and drag it to the InDesign page.
+You can also export the barcode to an EPS, PDF, or TIFF file and drag it to the InDesign page.
 There are a few caveats, though.
 If you drag any of these files to the page, InDesign seems to insist on placing it on the Background layer.
-Better is to create an image frame, select it and drag the barcode into the frame.
+It’s better to create an image frame, select it and drag the barcode into the frame.
 You can then move it around inside that frame.

 If you drag the file, make sure InDesign’s Selection tool is active.
-Otherwise, your barcode may be treated as text and you will wonder why you can’t move it.
+Otherwise, your barcode may be treated as text, and you won’t be able to move it.

-You can also copy-paste an EPS, PDF or TIFF into a frame (or on the page, but see above).
+You can also copy-paste an EPS, PDF, or TIFF into a frame (or on the page, see above).

 However, it will render as a huge image inside the frame.
-As you should not resize the barcode after generation, this is not the right way to insert a barcode into an InDesign layout.
-Other copy-paste options that are available in InDesign don’t seem to result in a correct and desired result, either.
+You shouldn’t resize the barcode after generation, so this is not the right way to insert a barcode into an InDesign layout.
+Other copy-paste options that are available in InDesign don’t seem to result in the correct and desired result, either.

 Placing an EPS results in the Type tool being selected and the barcode inserted in whatever frame you were hovering over in mirror view.
-Placing a TIFF or PDF result in a correct rendering.
+Placing a TIFF or PDF results in a correct rendering.

 Never resize the barcode in InDesign.
-Instead, if you need to resize, do it in Barcode Producer, using the Factor and Bar Height options.
+Instead, if you need to resize, do it within Barcode Producer using the Factor and Bar Height options.
 This will ensure the barcode can still be printed and scanned in compliance with the standard for that particular symbology.

-It’s a bad idea to change the colors of the barcode or its background.
+While you can change the color or background of your barcode, it’s not recommended.
 Most barcodes must be printed with as high a contrast as possible — which is black on white — to ensure proper readability for all types of scanners.